 About 2,500 residents of the island who did not take part in a mandatory evacuation have been receiving vital supplies and services.

-In the days since Irene, the extent of the damage has become more evident in upstate New York, where the storm battered a cluster of communities 50 miles southwest of Albany.
+Meanwhile, the extent of Irene's damage has become more evident in upstate New York, where the storm battered a cluster of communities 50 miles southwest of Albany.

 "There is a lot of damage left to clean up.
 I know the town of Prattsville has been almost completely condemned," said Jacob Hubbell of neighboring Margaretville.
 "Fleischmanns isn't doing too well either, and Main Street (in) Margaretville has been closed."